Depau/blog.depau.eu/_posts/2018-04-28-unbrand-huawei-me906s.md

 1. Run each installer and find where files are extracted.
 You'll find one file.
 Copy it somewhere else.
 1. Run these new files too, one at a time.
 Go to `%localappdata%\Temp`, you should find a directory named `XXXX.tmp`, copy it somewhere else.
 1. In this directory you'll find `UpdateWizard.exe`.
 It contains everything we need.
 You'll also find some drivers, they might be helpful.
 Install them.
-1. Using Resource Hacker (it doesn't work well on Wine, use Windows) find the XML in `STRINGS`.
+1. Using Resource Hacker (it doesn't work well on Wine, use Windows) find the XML in `STRINGS` in the Lenovo updater.
 Replace it with the one from HP's `UpdateWizard.exe`.
-1. Run the binary and... you're done.
+1. Run the patched updater and... you're done.

 ![Flashing firmware]({{site.baseurl}}/images/unbranding-me906s/windows1.png)
 ![Upload completed]({{site.baseurl}}/images/unbranding-me906s/windows2.png)